Was Pete Hegseth Confirmed? His Secretary of Defense Nomination

 Was Pete Hegseth Confirmed?

-No, Hegseth has not been confirmed yet to become the next U.S. secretary of defense.
-However, the Senate advanced Hegseth’s nomination on January 23, 2025, according to the Associated Press.
+Yes, Hegseth is confirmed to be the next U.S. secretary of defense.
+J.D.
+Vance broke the 51-50 tie as three Republicans, including Mitch McConnell, voted “no” for Hegseth.
+The Senate advanced his nomination on January 23, 2025.

 Hegseth opened his January 15 hearing by thanking the committee members for the opportunity to answer their questions.